ppringle/spring-caching-examples/README.md

 allows for consistent usage of various Caching solutions with minimal changes made to the codebase.

-For access to the DB2 H2 console, please navigate to:
+The examples use H2 as the RDBMS.
+For access to the H2 console, please navigate to:

 ```
 http://localhost:[port]/h2-console